 If you currently find yourself in a house that exceeds your needs and you want to create extra time or money for yourself then this article is for you.
 But what would you do with the extra time and cash?

+You might be tighter on money than you used to be or you might just want to increase the amount of money that you’re saving for whatever reason.
 Whatever your goals are, we all know that more time and money directed towards them will help you.
 Maybe you’re trying to save money for retirement, start your own business, or help your kids out.

 Small house in Florida, photo credit Alex Pino

 So here’s how my friend saved $11,076 one year on housing alone

 In 2007 my friend Mike did something crazy.
 He decided to go from a luxurious two-bedroom condominium to sharing a smaller and less expensive apartment with a roommate.

 He went from paying $1,473 per month in house-related payments to $550 per month.
 That’s a savings of more than $923 a month and a total of $11,076 in one year.